rmt-07-glasgow-fox/fancy-todo/README.md

 ### GET /todos/:id

 description:
-  get list todo that user requested
+  show todo which is requested by user

 Request: